 TRAIL CLOSURES AND SPECIAL NOTICES

-OJIBWE TRAIL - Logging has begun between C26 and C27 and this segment of trail is CLOSED .
+OJIBWE TRAIL - C26 to C27 is CLOSED due to active logging.
 Detours have been posted to route riders around the affected area.

 DANKY DANK - while open for riding, is under construction and not a completed trail.
 As such, there is no exit from the far end of the trail.
 You must ride out & back.
 It is a varied ride with many interesting terrain features, but it takes you to a very remote area.
 There is minimal signage at this time.

 CAMBA ANNUAL MEETING

 7:00 p.m. - Meeting

 Sawmill Saloon, Seeley

 The CAMBA Annual Meeting will be held on Friday evening, October 10, 2014 at the Sawmill Saloon, Seeley.
 Join us at 6:00 p.m. for a social hour – beverages provided by CAMBA (food on your own off the menu) followed by the meeting at 7:00 p.m.

 Help us continue work on the Camp 38 Rd.
 Trailhead Connector Trail.
 Work will consist of finishing trail that has been previously dug by the mini-excavator.
 Tasks will include cutting or clipping roots, removing surface rocks, smoothing and grading the trail tread and cleaning the edges of the trail.
 We will work until 12:30.
 CAMBA will provide lunch for all volunteers.
 Bring work gloves & water.

 RSVP: (715)firstname.lastname@example.org - so we can get an accurate head count for lunch.